seffalabdelaziz/deprecated-ark-api/README.md

 {
     success: true,
     transactionIds: [
-    "ID of transactions that went sent (String)",
+    "ID of transaction that was sent (String)",
-    "ID of transactions that went sent (String)",
+    "ID of transaction that was sent (String)",
-    "ID of transactions that went sent (String)",
+    "ID of transaction that was sent (String)",
     ...
     ]
 }